A Love Letter to the Dales

 Askrigg Hay Meadows

 The Dales are a place of emptiness.
-I can spend hours, even on the more popular walks without seeing people.
-None of the other more popular areas have vast areas of empty landscape.
-In a largely crowded country the peace and ability to get away from ‘the real world’ is a real blessing.
+I can spend hours, even on the more popular walks without seeing a soul.
+I have written about this in a recent piece titled ‘Avoiding Malham‘, do not believe the media reports of the busy countryside.
+It is nonsense.
+In a largely crowded country the peace and ability to get away from ‘the real world’ is a blessing.
 Some of the hotspots are busy, granted, but there are not that many.
 Strike out for 15 minutes from even a Malham/Bolton Abbey and enjoy the peace.

 Long Preston